-As of September 30, 2023, the Predecessor Fund did not own equity securities of its regular broker/dealers or their parent companies.
+As of September 30, 2024, the Fund and Predecessor Fund did not own equity securities of its regular broker/ dealers or their parent companies.

-For the fiscal year ended September 30, 2023, the Predecessor Fund has not paid any commissions on brokerage transactions directed to brokers pursuant to an agreement or understanding whereby the broker provides research or other brokerage services to the Adviser; and the Predecessor Fund has not paid brokerage commissions to any registered broker-dealer affiliates of the Fund, the Adviser, or the Distributor.
+For the fiscal year ended September 30, 2024, the Fund and Predecessor Fund did not pay any commissions on brokerage transactions directed to brokers pursuant to an agreement or understanding whereby the broker provides research or other brokerage services to the Advisor; and the Fund and Predecessor Fund did not pay brokerage commissions to any registered broker-dealer affiliates of the Fund, the Advisor, or the Distributor.